luvaas/wuf/angularcomponents-README.md

 })
 ```

 Simplify the classname of your component.
 We don't need "Ang" in the classname.
 Perform a global search and replace within your new component's root folder.
-For example, the classname "KgAngMyComponent" would become "KgMyComponent".
+For example, the classname "WufAngMyComponent" would become "WufMyComponent".

 ### Create Documentation
 Your component must be diligently documented in order to qualify for inclusion in WUF.
 The first step is to create a README file at `./projects/anviltech/[name-of-library]/README.md`.
 This file should document setup and instructions for your component in [markdown format](https://www.markdownguide.org/getting-started).